gneu77/rx-signals/docs/rx-signals_start.md

 This time, we also have a configuration object, to setup a default model.

-> An almost identical factory already comes with rx-signals as `getModelSignalsFactory`, so no need to implement such basic things yourself.
+> An advanced version of such a model factory already comes with rx-signals as `getModelSignalsFactory`, so no need to implement such basic things yourself.
 It's added here only for demonstration purposes.

 Next comes a possible implementation for our _SortParameterFactory_:
 ```typescript